kahagon/Binary-Data-Description/README.md

 data\Descriptor
 ================
-PHP-Data-Description(PDD) is a framework for abstraction of data structure.
+Binary-Data-Description(BDD) is a framework for abstraction of data structure.
-The aim of PDD is to parse concrete data with pre-defined data structure.
+The aim of BDD is to parse concrete data with pre-defined data structure.

 Requirements